 Your gift will support grassroots environmental action

-The John Muir Award creates opportunities for an average of 40,000 people a year to enjoy and care for wild places across the UK.
+The John Muir Award creates opportunities for people across the UK to enjoy and care for wild places that are important to them.
 From creating bee-friendly balconies, removing plastic from beaches or climate campaigning, this positive action for nature also benefits people, wherever they are.
 Help us inspire more people to make a difference.

 Your gift will support access to wildness for wellbeing

-Everyone should have the opportunity to access the nurturing benefits of nature.
-At least 25% of John Muir Award participants experience financial and health inequalities in their lives.
+Everyone should have the opportunity to access the nurturing benefits of wild places.
+At least 25 per cent of John Muir Award participants experience financial and health inequalities in their lives.
 Adults overcoming addiction have planted almost 2,000 trees at our Glenlude property as part of a recovery through nature programme.
 Donate now to ensure more people can access the health and wellbeing benefits of nature.

 Your gift will inspire youth social action

 We are passionate about inspiring the next generation of conservation activists.
 Our new Junior ranger groups will give young people first-hand experience of practical conservation.
-Across the UK almost 90% of John Muir Award participants are aged 24 and under.
+Across the UK almost 90 per cent of John Muir Award participants are aged 24 and under.
 Your donation helps us give a voice to youth action for nature.